FShahid/nyandownloader/README.md

 * Ability to process Mediafire folder links to fetch and process download links from them

-* Reads link from Clipboard if you don't feel like pasting the links =P
+* Read multiple links from Clipboard if you don't feel like pasting the links =P

 * Copy generated links to Clipboard